ashneetrathore/GenGainz/README.md

 ## :classical_building: ARCHITECTURE
 > [!IMPORTANT]
-> The AWS services are no longer active, so the app cannot run live.
-For reference, the AWS Lambda function used in the backend has been included in the repo.
+> The AWS services are no longer active, so the app cannot run live. `workout_lambda.py` is included in the repo for reference.
+In production, this code runs as an AWS Lambda function hosted on AWS.

 The backend logic is implemented in **Python** and runs entirely within **AWS Lambda**.
 When the user submits the form to generate a workout plan, the browser sends a request that triggers the Lambda function.
 In turn, Lambda responds to confirm that the request is allowed.
 Once the form data is received, Lambda calls the **ExerciseDB API** from RapidAPI to fetch relevant exercises and constructs a prompt based on both the user's input and the retrieved exercises.
 The prompt is then sent to **Amazon Bedrock**, where the **Claude Sonnet LLM** generates a personalized workout routine.
 Finally, the workout plan is returned from the Lambda function to the frontend for display.